godotengine/godot-docs/classes/class_projectsettings.rst

 :ref:`int<class_int>` **audio/driver/output_latency** = ``15`` :ref:`🔗<class_ProjectSettings_property_audio/driver/output_latency>`

 Specifies the preferred output latency in milliseconds for audio.
 Lower values will result in lower audio latency at the cost of increased CPU usage.
-Low values may result in audible cracking on slower hardware.
+Low values may result in audible crackling on slower hardware.

 Audio output latency may be constrained by the host operating system and audio hardware drivers.
 If the host can not provide the specified audio output latency then Godot will attempt to use the nearest latency allowed by the host.
 As such you should always use :ref:`AudioServer.get_output_latency<class_AudioServer_method_get_output_latency>` to determine the actual audio output latency.